UCC-Organism/uccorg-backend/README.md

 In addition to this, there is some shared code, and testing.

+## Status/issues

+- cannot access macmini through port 8080, - temporary workaround through ssl.solsort.com, but needs to be fixed.
+- some teachers on webuntis missing from mssql (thus missing gender)

 ## Done
 ### Milestone 2 - running until Dec.
 29